-This week, your baby’s little face is almost fully formed, your stomach is growing and there are plenty of other bodily changes taking places for both mum and baby.
-Find out more about else is happening to you and your baby at 24 weeks pregnant.
+At twenty-four weeks pregnant, your baby’s little face is almost fully formed, your stomach is growing and there are plenty of other bodily changes taking places for both mum and baby.
+Find out about any symptoms you might have and everything else that is happening to you and your baby at 24 weeks pregnant.

 How big is my baby at 24 weeks?

 Your baby is growing fast - she's gained around four ounces in a week, putting her at around one and a third pounds.
 Almost a foot long now, your baby is about the same length as an ear of corn and will continue to put on about three to three and a half ounces a week until the birth.

 There are plenty of changes taking place for your baby this week.
 Her brain is growing, her taste buds are developing, and her body is filling out.

 Your baby’s lungs are maturing every day and are beginning to produce a substance called surfactant, which helps to keep tiny air sacs in the lungs called alveoli open.
 She’ll even start practising breathing in the womb, moving her chest up and down and exhaling amniotic fluid.

 While your baby’s skin is still thin and translucent, that will soon change: she’ll soon start to plump up, with much of the weight gained this week due to growing organs, muscles, bones and fat.
 The skin will become less see-through as fat deposits are made.

 Even though your baby is still tiny and developing, she has now reached a stage of potential viability, meaning she may be able to survive outside the womb if she’s born early.
 She would, of course, have to stay in a special neonatal ventilator, but after 24 weeks, her arrival would be registered as an official birth.

 6 common symptoms to look out for at 24 weeks pregnant: